dlaliberte/bikeshed-intro/index.md

 Within constructor steps, you implicitly have access to `[=this=]`, the instance object being operated on.

-## Define Terms
+## Define Other Terms

-[Defining a term](https://speced.github.io/bikeshed/#definitions) for a type or object is usually as easy as wrapping a `<dfn>` element around it.
+[Defining a term](https://speced.github.io/bikeshed/#definitions), such as for a type, object, constant, concept, or a top-level entity, is usually as easy as wrapping a `<dfn>` element around it.
 Bikeshed can then automatically link from each reference of a defined term to its definition.
 You can reference a definition by its name with `[=name=]`, or you can specify a different display name with `[=name|display name=]`.
 Here is an example of a simple definition and a couple different references to it.

 ```markdown
 The user agent has a <dfn>really useful object</dfn> that ...